telerik/fiddler-docs/knowledge-base/SessionFlags.md

 **x-ProcessInfo**

 Information (module name and ProcessID) on source of local requests.
-Requires Fiddler v2.1.4.1 or later.
+Requires Fiddler Classic v2.1.4.1 or later.

 **x-clientIP**

 Read-only.
 Indicates the client IP that sent this request.
-Mostly useful when multiple computers on a network are pointed to a single Fiddler instance.
+Mostly useful when multiple computers on a network are pointed to a single Fiddler Classic instance.